 In most cases, Principal Recipients then disburse funds to other, smaller organizations who serve as sub-recipients or even sub-sub-recipients.
 In this way, financing effectively cascades down to smaller organizations, and programs can be carried out to reach those populations or groups which a government may not able to reach effectively.

 Accountability, transparency and effectiveness are key.
 Principal Recipients are selected by the Country Coordinating Mechanism and assessed by the Local Fund Agent in that country for their financial, managerial and programmatic capacities.
-Once approved, Principal Recipients sign a grant agreement with the Global Fund which includes a detailed budget, a procurement and supply management plan, a performance framework, and a workplan or implementation map.
+Once approved, Principal Recipients sign a grant agreement with the Global Fund.

 At every step of the process, recipients are expected to be able to demonstrate results and to prove exactly how the grant money has been used.